zamaudio/zamdither/README.md

 ZamDither - LV2 dither plugin

 This is a dither plugin based on 'Millenium Quantize and Dither II'.
-'Rounded + Optimal' preset has dither-noise from -100dB at 20k to -176dB at 1.5k.
+'Gaussian Optimal' preset has dither-noise from -100dB at 20k to -176dB at 1.5k.

 Feel free to leave comments on my blog as all feedback is appreciated.